Mundo Corporativo 62 has been added to Bookmarks.

 This latest issue also features an interview with John Hagel – co-chairman of the Silicon Valley-based Deloitte’s Center for the Edge and a member of the Singularity University – who explains the need to shift the focus from scalable efficiency to scalable learning.

-In the portal of the digital magazine Mundo Corporativo you can access reports, interviews, articles and diverse contents like videos and other functionalities allowed by the digital environment - all in a model responsive to computer, tablet or cell phone.
+The magazine's portal has a new dynamic and interactive layout, enabling access to contents such as articles, videos and other features allowed by the digital environment – all in a responsive model for a computer, tablet or cell phone.

 Highlights of this issue

 Zoom in, zoom out

 Adopting a dynamic and flexible strategic vision that adjusts market interpretation and company positioning, whether it is broader or more focused, is critical to ensuring sustainable growth.
 Short and long-term goals must be under constant review to keep up with changing business environments.